Clean up after your dog

 We receive many dog fouling complaints, and rely on the help of the public.

-If you witness a person not cleaning up after their dog has fouled a public space please note the time and date of the incident, with a brief description of the dog and the owner.
+If you witness a person not cleaning up after their dog has fouled a public space, note the time and date of the incident, with a brief description of the dog and the owner.
 Please be prepared to provide a statement, if required.

 Report it online

-Incidents of dog fouling not being removed from public spaces or needing to be removed from a public footway, can be reported by
+Incidents of dog fouling not being removed from public spaces or needing to be removed from a public footway, can be reported via My Account.

-Once reported, we aim to remove it within five working days.
+Once reported, we aim to remove it within 5 working days.